HexalLuna/Learn/README.md

 ## English 🇬🇧

-In this public repositories, you will be able to see our progress in learning 5 wonderful programming languages which are : Rust, Python, C++ and Golang, Javascript.
+In this public repositories, you will be able to see our progress in learning 5 wonderful programming languages which are : Rust, Python, C++, Golang and Javascript.

 This is very useful for us if we have a memory lapse etc. on how to use or proceed to do what we ask, but it may very well be useful for you too if you were struggling with something in one of these 5 languages just have a look here!